KenyonY/flaxkv/README.md

 </p>

-The `flaxkv` module provides a dictionary-like interface for interacting with high-performance key-value databases (LMDB, LevelDB).
+The `flaxkv` provides an interface very similar to a dictionary for interacting with high-performance key-value databases.
+More importantly, as a persistent database, it offers performance close to that of native dictionaries (in-memory access).
-It abstracts the complexities of direct database interaction, allowing users to perform CRUD operations in a simple and intuitive manner.
-You can use it just like a Python dictionary without worrying about it blocking your main process at any stage.
+You can use it just like a Python dictionary without having to worry about blocking your user process when operating the database at any time.

-**Use Cases**

-- **Key-Value Structure**: `flaxkv` is suitable for storing simple key-value structured datasets.

-- **High-Frequency Writing**: `flaxkv` is very suitable for scenarios that require high-frequency insertion/updating of data.

-- **Machine Learning**: `flaxkv` is perfect for storing various embeddings, images, texts, and other large datasets with key-value structures in machine learning.

 ---

 ## Key Features